caseygrun/phage-seq/README.md

 5. Execute the workflow

-	Some experiments have multiple Snakemake workflows (specified in distinct `.smk` files) which need to be invoked in the following order:

-	1. `preprocess.smk`
-	2. `feature_table.smk`
-	3. `Snakefile`

-	These workflows are separated because the `preprocess` step creates lots of large temporary files which you may not want to preserve on cluster storage; once this step is completed, the `intermediate/` directory can be safely deleted and subsequent workflows invoked separately.

-	Invoke `snakemake` with use `-s` to specify the path to a specific workflow.
+	Each workflow can be executed by running this command from the relevant directory:

+		snakemake --use-conda --cores all

 	You may want to test your configuration first by performing a dry-run via:

-		snakemake --use-conda -s workflow/preprocess.smk -n
+		snakemake --use-conda -nr

 	This will print the execution plan but not run any of the code.

-	Finally, invoke each workflow:
+	Alternatively, some experiments are broken into multiple Snakemake workflows (specified in distinct `.smk` files) which can be invoked individually.
+The workflows are arragned this way because the `preprocess` step creates lots of large temporary files which you may not want to preserve on cluster storage; once this step is completed, the `intermediate/` directory can be safely deleted and subsequent workflows invoked separately.
+The sub-workflows can be invoked using the `-s` flag to specify a path to a specific workflow file, e.g.:

 		snakemake --use-conda --cores all -s workflow/preprocess.smk
 		snakemake --use-conda --cores all -s workflow/feature_table.smk
-		snakemake --use-conda --cores all -s workflow/Snakefile
+		snakemake --use-conda --cores all -s workflow/downstream.smk

 	See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.
-In particular, you likely want to adjust `--cores $N` to specify that `$N` jobs to execute in parallel, where `$N` should be the number of CPU cores available on your machine or cluster instance.
+In particular, you likely want to adjust `--cores $N` to specify the number of CPU cores available on your machine or cluster instance.

 ## Included demonstrations